Panoramic Image Editing & Reconstruction Pipeline

 Since editing happens in perspective space, I needed to convert edited pixels back into the original equirectangular space.

-4. Merging the Edited Perspective Patch Back Into equirectangular image.
+Merge the Edited Perspective Patch

 Once the edit is done, I use the precomputed forward map to scatter updated pixels onto the original panorama.
 I applied a slight feather at the edge to blend.
 This method gave smooth, artifact-free transitions without visible seams.